Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Introduction

 \begin{itemize} \item RQ1 - Can Transformer-based language models accurately identify gun violence reports in Brazilian Portuguese social media texts?

 \item RQ2 - What are the advantages and challenges of adopting a language model for real-time monitoring compared to manually reviewing social media texts? \end{itemize}

-We first develop a Bidirectional Encoder Representations from Transformers (BERT)~\cite{devlinBERTPretrainingDeep2018} model to classify whether social media texts contain gun violence reports.
-We build upon BERTimbau~\cite{souzaBERTimbauPretrainedBERT2020}, an open-source BERT model pre-trained on Brazilian Portuguese text.
+We first develop a Bidirectional Encoder Representations from Transformers (BERT)~\citep{devlinBERTPretrainingDeep2018} model to classify whether social media texts contain gun violence reports.
+We build upon BERTimbau~\citep{souzaBERTimbauPretrainedBERT2020}, an open-source BERT model pre-trained on Brazilian Portuguese text.
 To classify gun violence events, we fine-tune this model using Twitter texts with semi-supervised learning techniques.
-This leads to a model that can accurately classify whether a text message contains a gun violence report (positive cases) or not (negative) with 93\% accuracy on our human-reviewed holdout evaluation set (with a random baseline at 51\%) and an AUC score of 0.97.
+This leads to a model that can accurately classify whether a text message contains a gun violence report (positive cases) or not (negative) with a recall rate for positive cases of 87\% on our human-reviewed evaluation set (random baseline at 19\%).

-We then develop a web application that uses our BERT model to help human rights analysts identify gun violence reports from Twitter data in real-time.
-Using an intervention design, we introduced Fogo Cruzado's analysts in Rio de Janeiro to our web application, and they used it between May 28th and July 2nd 2023.
+We then develop a web application that uses BERTimbau to help human rights analysts identify gun violence reports from Twitter data in real time.
+Using an intervention design, we introduced Fogo Cruzado's analysts in Rio de Janeiro to our web application, and they used it between 28 May 28 and 2 July 2023.
 Qualitative assessments show that our solution helped all analysts use their time more efficiently and expanded their search capacities.
-Quantitative assessments show that the use of our model was associated with more analysts' interactions with online users reporting gun violence.
+Quantitative assessments show that the use of our model was associated with analysts having more interactions with online users reporting gun violence.
 Taken together, our findings suggest that language models can significantly augment the ability of human rights analysts to monitor reports from social media.